How to become a solicitor

+Do you want to know how to become a solicitor?
 Many of the clients of Find UK People® are solicitors so we felt it appropriate to discuss the routes available in the UK to become a Solicitor.

 Becoming a solicitor is a significant career ambition that promises spectacular rewards, both personally and financially.
 But how do you actually become a solicitor in the UK?
-What process do you need to go through before you’re able to begin practising?
+What process do you need to go through before you’re able to begin practicing?
 Let’s take a look.

 What Routes Are There To Become A Solicitor?

 Solicitors need to have the skills to provide sound legal advice to the people that they represent.
 Because of this, they need a deep and profound understanding of the law.

 It is a legal requirement in the UK for anybody to wanting to provide paid legal advice to complete specific qualifications.
 There are three main educational routes that a person can take on their way to become a solicitor.

 First Route: Complete A Law Degree And The Legal Practice Course

 The first route of how to become a Solicitor, This route is the most common among young people wanting to go straight from their studies into the legal profession.
 The path comprises two components – the law degree itself and the Legal Practice Couse (LPC).